1957 Houston Cougars football team: Texas A&M

 When Houston met with Texas A&M of the Southwest Conference at Kyle Field, it was the sixth time in history that the two teams had competed against each other.
 Texas A&M had become a regular opponent for Houston, having met with each other each season since 1952.
 The Aggies were coached by Bear Bryant, who was serving in his fourth year with the team.
 Attendance for the game was 33,000.
-It was the third time on Houston's schedule that they played a nationally-ranked team, and Texas A&M was #3 in the AP Poll.
+It was the third time on Houston's schedule that they played a nationally ranked team, and Texas A&M was #3 in the AP Poll.

 With the loss to Texas A&M, Houston's overall record fell to 2–2.
 Texas A&M's national ranking improved to the #1 spot later in the season, and the Aggies eventually finished at #9 after a berth in the Gator Bowl.
-Following the season, head coach Bear Bryant went on to coach Alabama, and won several national championships from 1958–1982.
+Following the season, head coach Bear Bryant went on to coach Alabama, and won several national championships from 1958 to 1982.